jst-qaml/framework-modeling-tool/README.md

 #### Step 3 Pattern application

-Finally, the pattern is applied by selecting a option (Figure 3).
+Finally, the pattern is applied by selecting an option (Figure 3).
 If in Figure 2 the case where G31 and S4 match the pattern is selected, then Figure 3 is shown.
 This applied the pattern.

 <img width="764" alt="CaseStudy_application2" src="https://github.com/user-attachments/assets/7ccbe42b-e490-44ad-84b7-b663bfb48348">